Super Mario Galaxy: Development

 With the concept of gravity and spherical platforms being the central elements of gameplay, the development team drafted several ideas on how to implement them into the game.
 Koichi Hayashida, a co-designer of the game, initially expressed scepticism of incorporating a spherical playing field into a jump-based platform game, stating that it would be "a bad match".
 Shimizu also had a negative reaction to the idea, with his main concern being that the implementation of spherical platforms would be impossible to achieve due to technical reasons, and "felt a sense of danger" when the plan was eventually approved.
 However, once Shimizu started debugging the game he realised that the experience felt "totally fresh" and thought that he was "playing a game like nothing that's come before it".
 Futoshi Shirai, the game's level designer, stated that unlike Hayashida and Shimizu, he had a positive impression of the new gameplay elements.
 Shirai liked the idea of being able to run on different types of planetoids, and came up with designs such as planets in the shape of ice cream and apples.
 Because the game was set in outer space, the team could devise ideas that would have otherwise been hard to implement in other Super Mario games.
-Shirai said that the benefit of working with a spherical-shaped world was that they could design and discover new things, with Kenta Motokura, the game's artist, similarly stating that the player would be continuously enjoying their adventure by travelling to new planets.
+Shirai said that the benefit of working with a spherical-shaped world was that they could design and discover new things, with Kenta Motokura, the game's artist, similarly stating that the player would be continuously enjoying their adventure by traveling to new planets.
 Koizumi appreciated the "free and open" feel of developing the game, saying that it enabled the team to make the game more fun for the player.

 Throughout development, staff members enjoyed the level of freedom the game offered, in particular the transforming abilities of Mario.
 Iwata noted that Mario's Bee Suit was popular with women, and also stated that the titular character's other suits were designed to add variations to the gameplay.
 According to Hayashida, the idea to include transformations in the game came from Koizumi.
 One of the female members of staff who worked on Super Mario Galaxy wrote a note saying "I want a Bee Mario" when asked by Koizumi what they wanted to transform Mario into.
 Shirai stated that the development team always discussed their ideas together, and devised ways to incorporate an idea into the game and make it more entertaining.
 Iwata concluded that having the game take place in space was advantageous, as it was flexible enough to accommodate a wide range of ideas.
+During development, Miyamoto saw the game as a "true" successor to Super Mario 64, and surpassed the indefinitely-halted Super Mario 128 project.